GSK Pharma MD Bhushan Arshikar says affordable generics will stay relevant amid a premiumisation trend

-Affordable access to general medicine to masses will stay relevant even as there is a premiumisation trend, said managing director of GSK Pharmaceuticals India Bhushan Arshikar.
+Affordable access to general medicine to masses will stay relevant even as there is a premiumisation trend, said managing director of GlaxoSmithKline Pharmaceuticals India Bhushan Akshikar.

 ADVERTISEMENT